Various Risk Metrics

 Roy's safety-first rule formula expressing risk as the probability that the future outcome falls below the aspiration level d.

-Where 'd' is the aspiration level?
-In the section on the "Semi Variance" metric, we have explained how to set the aspiration level for an objective.
+Here 'd' is the aspiration level.
+In the Semi-Variance section above, we showed how to set the aspiration level for an objective, and the same setting is used here.

 Objective editor with the aspiration level filled in, the same input used to enable Roy's safety-first risk metric in the Options Analyzer.